Global Licensed Merchandise Market to Reach $338.7 Billion by 2027

 America, Middle East and Africa Markets - Independent Analysis

-of Annual Sales in US$ Million for Years 2012 through 2019 and
+of Annual Sales in US$ Thousand for Years 2012 through 2019 and

 % CAGR